gamaliel-ai/gamaliel-prompts/README.md

 - `profiles/` — User profile YAMLs that shape the AI's tone, depth, and approach for different audiences.
 See [profiles/README.md](profiles/README.md) for details.
 - `theologies/` — Theological guidelines (YAML) for denominational and doctrinal perspectives.
 See [theologies/README.md](theologies/README.md) for details.
 - `partners/` — Partner-specific configurations and customizations for organizations who want to customize gamaliel for their customers, congregation or users.
 See [partners/README.md](partners/README.md) for details.
 Any Christian organization can create a partner profile so long as it conforms with the Gamaliel theological [Guardrails](guardrails.md).
 For an example of a partner site on Gamaliel, see [groundwire.gamaliel.ai](https://groundwire.gamaliel.ai)

-## What Makes Gamaliel Different?

-- **Completely Anonymous**: No login, no signup, no tracking—just open and ask.
-- **100% Bible-Based**: Every answer is rooted in Scripture, with clear theological boundaries.
-- **Tailored to You**: Profiles adapt responses to your spiritual background and needs.
-- **Free & Open Source**: No paywalls, no hidden fees.
-All prompt logic is open for review and improvement.
-- **Radical Transparency**: Every AI response is auditable, with full prompt and context disclosure.

 ## Contributing